emmalepsy/emmalepsy.github.io/_posts/2016-07-11-adjectives-sneaky-bastards.md

 - Someone told me recently that THE WORLD NEEDED MY VOICE.

 ## Whackadoodle #1: Oh, adjectives!
 U sneaky bastards!
-Fiction writers--you know, the ones who smoke pipes and teach at university MFA programs--are always on about adjectives.
+Fiction writers-- you know, the ones who smoke pipes and teach at university MFA programs-- are always on about adjectives.

 They tell you that you should be able to describe a pond without relying on adjectives.